Shop on AmazonCHECK PRICE

 We knew exactly which products to show you because they’re the ones still nestled in our cases fighting the good fight, still full of gaming potential, even when paired with powerful GPUs and monitors.
 These are the best of Coffee Lake that refuse to go gentle into that good night.

-Just so you understand what we’re prattling on about come the reviews, let’s briefly run over some of the defining characteristics of a CPU.
+Just so you understand what we’re prattling on about in the reviews, let’s briefly run over some of the defining characteristics of a CPU.

 The cores of a CPU are the components that do all the processing.
 In charge of data transfer and problem-solving, they’re the lieutenant generals of your whole computer system.
 The more you have, the more processes and applications they can support.